 ISBN for Self-Publishers: The Complete Guide

-We know not everyone is thrilled by the idea of obtaining a serial number but ISBNs, just like editing and design, are a critical part of self-publishing.
-Luckily, we’re here to answer all of your questions.
+We know not everyone is thrilled by the idea of obtaining a serial number but, just like editing and design, they're a pretty critical part of self-publishing.
+Luckily, we’re here to answer all of your questions on the subject.

 What is an ISBN?